Virtual and augmented reality headsets continue to improve, but lack of interesting content remains a stumbling block.

 You can use a special camera, like the 360fly.

-With a 360-degree camera, you would put the camera on a stand in the middle of the place where you want to take your picture, run out of its field of view, then use a remote or a mobile app to take the picture.
+With a 360-degree camera, place the camera on a stand in the center of where you want your image, then use a remote or a mobile app to take the picture.
+If you plan to post your tour on Google Street View, be sure to check out which cameras are Street View-ready.

-Or you can use a regular camera, take pictures in all directions, and then stitch together the photos into a single 360-degree photo.
+You can also use a regular camera, take pictures in all directions, and then stitch together the photos into a single 360-degree photo.

 There are also special lenses you can attach to your phone.
 For example, Vieweet offers a 360 Starter Kit that comes with a monopod, and a fisheye lens.